About This Series Of Articles

 “Colorblind: The Rise of Post-Racial Politics and the Retreat from Racial Equity”

 Again, I get the feeling that he tends to write primarily, or wholly, about white racism.
-I have a problem with that.
+I have a bit of a problem with that.
 Wouldn’t it be better to focus on combating racism in general, regardless of race?

 In fact, might his apparent focus on white racism actually be, to some degree, counterproductive to his efforts?
 After all, if you’re a white person, and you heard him highlight white racism yet downplay or ignore non-white racism, would you not feel he is acting unfairly?